 HOW should this medicine be used?

-Insulin lispro comes as a solution (liquid) to inject subcutaneously (under the skin).
-It is usually injected 15 minutes before a meal or immediately after a meal.
+Insulin lispro comes as a solution (liquid) and a suspension (liquid with particles that will settle on standing) to inject subcutaneously (under the skin).
+Insulin lispro solution (Humalog) is usually injected within15 minutes before a meal or immediately after a meal.
+Insulin lispro suspension (Humalog Mix 75/25 or Humalog Mix 50/50) should be injected 15 minutes before a meal.
 Your doctor will tell you how many times you should inject insulin lispro each day.
 Follow the directions on your prescription label carefully, and ask your doctor or pharmacist to explain any part you do not understand.
 Use insulin lispro exactly as directed.
 Do not use more or less of it or use it more often than prescribed by your doctor.

 Never use insulin lispro when you have symptoms of hypoglycemia (low blood sugar) or if you have checked your blood sugar and found it to be low.
 Do not inject insulin into a skin area that is red, swollen, itchy, or thickened.

 Insulin lispro controls diabetes but does not cure it.
 Continue to use insulin lispro even if you feel well.
 Do not stop using insulin lispro without talking to your doctor.
 Do not switch to another brand or type of insulin or change the dose of any type of insulin you are using without talking to your doctor.
 Always check the insulin label to make sure you received the right type of insulin from the pharmacy.

 Insulin lispro comes in vials, cartridges that contain medication and are to be placed in dosing pens, and dosing pens that contain cartridges of medication.
 Be sure you know what type of container your insulin lispro comes in and what other supplies, such as needles, syringes, or pens you will need to inject your medication.